PostRank Topblogs 2009 - #20 in Sharepoint

 I'm going to leave it at that - very (very) easy to get started with LINQ to SharePoint, and all you really need to know is to start using the SPMetal tool to generate your entity classes and hook'em up with Visual Studio to start coding.

-As you can see, there's not a lot of things you need to do in order to work with LINQ in your SharePoint applications with your SharePoint-data.
+As you can see, there are not a lot of things you need to do in order to work with LINQ in your SharePoint applications with your SharePoint data.

 I've been pinged plenty of times on how you can get started with this, and there you have it.
 More in-depth articles to come later - this is just to get your wagon rolling!